-David Powell is no stranger when it comes to Enterprise Risk Management.
-Based in Adelaide Australia, David joined Touche in 1994 after graduating from University of Adelaide, receiving an undergraduate degree in IT and Accounting.
-He worked for four years doing IT Audits before moving with the firm to Vancouver.
+David Powell is no stranger when it comes to Enterprise Risk Management, but those working in the risk management space may find his journey to becoming an entrepreneur—advising on risk management and facilitating risk assessments in education—an inspiring one.
+Based in Adelaide, Australia, David joined Touche in 1994 after graduating from the University of Adelaide, receiving an undergraduate degree in IT and Accounting.
+He worked for four years doing IT audits before moving with the firm to Vancouver.

 Coming back to Australia, he spent a few more years with Touche before joining Deloitte—as a side note, the two firms never merged in Australia.
 He became a partner with Deloitte in the risk group spending six years consulting in ERM, Internal Audit, and IT Audit.
-After leaving Deloitte, David moved to E&Y for six years.
-If you are keeping up with the math that makes 25 years with big consulting, 10 years as a partner.
+After leaving Deloitte, David moved to Ernst & Young for six years.
+If you are keeping up with the math, that makes 25 years with big consulting and 10 years as a partner.

 In Adelaide, the majority of the school system is largely a private versus public system.
 David found a niche in working with schools in the capacity of providing risk management services.
 Currently David works with 18 different schools and created an offering called Risk4Schools.

 “The school market is an interesting one,” states David.
 “When speaking to schools, they are at the early stages of risk maturity.
 Risks may be related to health and safety risks, or risks around school excursions.
 Typically, schools are not thinking about key strategic or operational risks, or documenting competition and reputational risk”.